tigris/pin_payment/README.md

 ```

 You can refund charges as well, either directly on the charge object with
-`charge.refund!` or you can pass a charge object or token directory into
+`charge.refund!` or you can pass a charge object or token directly into
 `PinPayment::Refund.create`

 Both the Charge and Customer objects have an `all` method that you can use to